Thinking about buying a toaster oven? Or perhaps you’d just like to know more about cooking & heating times for yours.

 I’ve put together a simple graph that helps explain how much power one uses vs the other.

 A basic graph showing the energy a good modern toaster oven uses vs that of a larger conventional (standard) oven.
 Basically, you can expect a regular oven to use twice or more the electrical power of a toaster oven.
 Over time the toaster oven will cut cooking times and energy use a lot!

 Indeed, while you might think a conventional (standard) oven is larger and more powerful it’s better.
 The truth is, that’s not the case at all with a few exceptions.

 Conventional ovens take extra time to heat the air and preheat because of the larger air volume inside.

 As they’re more compact and the heating elements are normally closer to the food, toaster ovens can also cook faster in many cases despite being less powerful.

 Based on my preheating, cooking, and energy use comparisons here, I can confidently say a toaster oven will cut your waiting, cooking, and energy use costs by about 1/2.

 Of course, toaster ovens aren’t ideal for everyone and all situations.
 For example, I often do “meal prepping” and cook large amounts of chicken or other items on baking pans which need a lot more room.

 For smaller personal or family-sized meals, however, (especially frozen foods) toaster ovens are much more efficient and easier to use.

 Some models like the Cuisinart TOA-60 I mentioned can even fit a whole 4lb medium-sized chicken inside for cooking.

 How long does toasting bread take?

-In addition to the other toaster oven measurements and test I performed, how could I forget one of the most important?
+In addition to the other toaster oven measurements and tests I performed, how could I forget one of the most important?

 I’ve always been a toast fan so I just had to find out how an oven compares to today’s typical inexpensive pop-up toasters found everywhere.